jcgneto/CV/README.md

 # Research areas of interest

+Microbial ecology
-Ecology and epidemiology of foodborne pathogens
+Ecology of foodborne pathogens and emerging AMR-bacteria

 # Publications